 How do I take clonazepam?

-Clonazepam is taken by mouth (orally) as tablets.
+Clonazepam is taken by mouth (orally) as tablets or a liquid solution.

 What side effects could I get with clonazepam?

-Side effects include fatigue, muscle weakness, dizziness, ataxia (lack of coordination), light-headedness, drowsiness, confusion, and depression.
+Side effects include fatigue, muscle weakness, dizziness, lack of coordination (ataxia), light-headedness, drowsiness, confusion, and depression.

 Clonazepam should not be taken if you have severe liver disorders or some respiratory conditions.
 It should also not be taken if you are pregnant or breastfeeding.